 2. Share and stay in touch with your colleagues.

-Now for some more general advice, but it's information that can make all thee difference.
 Staying social, especially when working remotely, is a priority.
 Even if it's a quick 5-minute call, it can make teams feel connected, whether you're in different cities or different countries, you can help prevent feelings of isolation and boost morale with a simple call.

 Besides: not all jobs will involve regular, direct contact with colleagues or customers, but whether it's running a quick query past your co-worker, or simply checking-in to see how they're doing, it's important to reach out, share, and connect.